IgniteUI/help-topics/topics/06_Infragistics-Templating-Engine/00_Adding_igTemplating_References.md

 The Infragistics.Web.Mvc assembly must be referenced in your ASP.NET MVC project and the corresponding namespace must be referenced in your view.

-For more information, refer to the [Using JavaScript Resouces in Ignite UI](Deployment-Guide-JavaScript-Resources.html) topic.
+For more information, refer to the [Using JavaScript Resouces in %%ProductName%%](Deployment-Guide-JavaScript-Resources.html) topic.

 The code to reference the namespace is given in the code snippet below.